-Sean Conley has been involved in the drum corps activity for over thirty years and is honored to join The Cavaliers' brass staff as consulting quartermaster and raconteur.
+Sean Conley has been involved in the drum corps activity for over thirty years and is honored to return to the Cavaliers' brass staff for his second year as resident quartermaster and raconteur.
 Sean performed with the Star of Indiana Drum and Bugle Corps from 1986 to 1991; winning the DCI world championship in 1991 and the Jim Ott Award for high brass in 1990 and 1991.
 Sean also served as the corps' horn sergeant and represented Star as a member of the Drum Corps Midwest All-Star Corps and the Summer Music Games All-Star Drum and Bugle Corps.
 Sean was an adjunct member of the 1993 Star brass staff and was inducted into the Star of Indiana wall of fame in 1998.

 Sean resides in Carmel, Indiana with his wife Laura and their three children.